wintercms/docs/events-introduction.md

 }
 ```

-When using a wildcard event listener, this would map to the following:
+When using a wildcard listener, this would map to the following:
 ```php
 Event::listen('foo.*', function ($event, $params) {
     $arg1 = $params[0];